 “Everyone at the office wishes you a speedy recovery, sir.
 Get well soon!”

-How to send a professional get well soon message to a client
+How to send a professional “get well soon” message to a client

-Once again, the level of formality will depend on your previously established relationship with the person in question.
+As always, your exact wording will depend on your previously established relationship with the person in question.

 “I’m sorry to hear about your health issues.
 I’m open to changing our production plans to suit your current needs.
 Let me know what I can do to make your recovery easier.”

-“I just heard about your condition from your assistant and would like to wish you a smooth and speedy recovery.
+“I just heard about your condition from your assistant and would like to wish you a smooth and swift recovery.
 I’ll continue working on the project so it’ll be ready for you when you feel better.”

 “Thank you for letting us know about your condition.
 We hope to see you back on your feet soon.
 Until then, take your time to rest and recover.”